OmarJamaladdin/ticket-lifecycle/README.md

 </p>
 <p>
 Here I am creating tickets as an end-user of osTicket.com.
 These tickets will be submitted to osTicket and I will then receive and solve these tickets as a help desk professional on the other end.
+End-users don't always specify their issues correctly and often time misassign the priority level and SLA of their ticket.
+This is where the intake process comes into play, which I'll get into in the next step.
+During the intake process I will correct any issues with the ticket submission and either self solve as the Sys Admin or reassign the ticket to a Help Desk technician.
 <br />

 ![image](https://github.com/OmarJamaladdin/ticket-lifecycle/assets/140512686/0e35139b-303b-41fe-8598-d8ddaf52599f)